Case 7. A weak hand on waking

 Outcome

-Prior to the more detailed examination above the patient an emergency review which noted new-onset hand weakness, raising concern for a stroke.
+The initial review in the emergency department identified new-onset significant hand weakness, raising concern for a stroke.
 She had an urgent CT head which was normal.
 Blood tests were also normal.

 Nerve conduction studies were considered but felt unnecessary – there was no real diagnostic doubt, so it would simply have confirmed what was evident and wouldn’t influence management.
 There was no suspicion of any of the other causes listed earlier such as fracture, so limb imaging was not performed.